Akmeena4u/CS-Fundamentals-for-placements/006_Software Engineering/SET2_ Phases of Software Engineering.md

 ---

-### Can you explain what the Critical Path Method (CPM) is in project management and how it is used to determine the project's timeline?
-How do you calculate the critical path, and what are the key steps and factors involved in this calculation?
+### What is the Critical Path Method (CPM) in project management and how is it used to determine the project's timeline?

 **Answer:**
 Certainly!
 The Critical Path Method (CPM) is a project management technique used to determine the longest sequence of dependent tasks that directly impacts the project’s duration.
 Here's an overview: